 The Aloha Isle Refreshments is home to the all-important Dole Whip.
 Started by the DOLE company (most famous for its pineapple production in Hawaii), this creamy pineapple treat has become a crowd favorite, not only at Hawaii’s Dole Plantation but also at all of the Disney parks.

 If you are bringing food into Magic Kingdom but still want a taste of Disney World during your visit, getting Dole Whip is a tasty and affordable option.
+Although this isn’t exactly one of the best Magic Kingdom restaurants because it isn’t exactly a restaurant, we wanted to make sure to mention this lovely and popular stop!

 Worst Counter Service Magic Kingdom Restaurants